 Months of entry

-The Modern Foreign Languages (MFL) course will prepare students to teach their target language to pupils aged 11-18, and, where applicable, their subsidiary language to pupils aged 11-14.
+The PGCE course in Modern Foreign Languages prepares students to teach their main target language to pupils aged 11-18 and, where applicable, their subsidiary language to pupils aged 11-14.
 The emphasis is on interaction, critical reflection, high linguistic levels, imagination and hard work.

 Qualification and course duration